Join us for an adventure in flavor!

 mushrooms added to gravy

-Season the floor with salt and pepper, then dredge your pork cutlets in flour followed, by beaten eggs and finally breadcrumbs.
+5. Dredge the Cutlets: Season the flour with salt and pepper, then dredge your pork cutlets in flour followed, by beaten eggs and finally breadcrumbs.

 collage of four pictures: beaten pork chops, followed by chops dredged in flour, followed by chops dredged in beaten eggs and finally dredged in bread crumbs